Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Young Puppies

-Very young puppies aren’t really reliant on their humans for care but are heavily reliant on their mums and their mums need care and attention from you.
-Once your puppy reaches three or four weeks of age, it will have a little more independence.
-However, while it might move away from its siblings to urinate and defecate, it won’t be going outside to use the toilet.
+Very young puppies aren’t really reliant on their humans for care, but they are heavily reliant on their mothers, and their mothers need care and attention from you.
+Once your puppy reaches 3 or 4 weeks of age, they will have a bit more independence.
+However, while they might move away from their siblings to urinate and defecate, they won’t be going outside to use the toilet.

-From the age of about two months and up to three months, puppies can be left for up to two hours, but they should not be left longer than this.
-This is especially true if you have a new puppy that has just left its mum.
-It won’t be used to being left alone, can’t hold its pee for longer than this, and it can develop separation anxiety if left alone for too long or too often.
+From the age of about 2 months and up to 3 months, puppies can be left for up to 2 hours, but they should not be left longer than this.
+This is especially true if you have a new puppy that has just left their mother.
+They won’t be used to being by themselves, can’t hold their pee for long, and can develop separation anxiety if left alone for too long or too often.

 Newborn basenji puppies